 Referral for art therapy

-Beyond Valleys Art Therapy is based in Healesville, in the heart of the Yarra Valley.
-We offer evidence-based, trauma-informed, and neurodivergent-affirming art therapy for adolescents and adults.
-Referrals are welcome from health practitioners, hospitals, support coordinators, schools, organisations, families, or individuals themselves.
+Beyond Valleys Art Therapy in Healesville offers evidence-based, trauma-informed, and neurodivergent-affirming art therapy for adolescents (11yo+) and adults.
+Referrals are welcome from practitioners, hospitals, support coordinators, schools, organisations, families, or individuals themselves.

 Our board-certified Creative Arts Therapist, Amanda Ng (AThR), is registered with ANZACATA.